nordhagen/epg-experiment/NOTES_NORDHAGEN.md

 * Implemented simple view switching as string dict key-based view map lookup in App
 * Component scaffolding complete.
 Will switch to feature branching for the rest of planned steps.
 * Introduced sass styles.
 So far not scoped.
+* Converted global sass to scoped css modules by introducing the .postcssrc modules config and referencing imported style names from scss files in JSX